How we make a difference

 To further understand the outcomes that we work towards, please see our Theory of Change.

 How we spend our money

 We want to ensure that children are cared for and protected wherever they are from.
 In order to do this, we:

 - Employ highly skilled professional social workers and invest in training our case workers – this means we can provide the very best support possible for each child we help.

-- Run an Advice Line staffed daily by a trained team directly to handling enquiries – this ensures our advice is always tailored to the particular case.
+- Run an Advice Line staffed daily by our trained team – this ensures our advice is always tailored to each enquiry we receive.

 - Train and support partners in the UK and overseas – we share our knowledge with other agencies, many much bigger than ourselves, so they are better able to support vulnerable children from overseas.